rafaaas17/level-music-web/README.md

 ## Description

-**Level Music App** is a web platform developed with **React and Vite**, designed for efficient event management.
+**Level Music Web** is a platform developed with **React and Vite**, designed for efficient event management.
 It allows **Level Music Corp** to manage events, workers, and contracts in an organized and accessible way.

 ## Main Features